cjdbarlow/Part-One/neuromuscular-monitoring.md

 ###Stimulation Patterns
 There are five common stimulation patterns:
 * **Train of Four**
-Four identical 2Hz stimuli 0.5s apart.
+Four single twitches (0.1ms) delivered at 2Hz (i.e. 1.5s for all 4).
     * Number of observed twitches gives an indication of receptor occupancy
     With increasing blockade, the amplitude and number of observed twitches decreases.
         * **Fade** is the reduction of twitch height with repeated stimuli during a partial neuromuscular block